Thank you for being a part of the Forensic Photography Symposium.

 If at any time during the conference, you have an issue, you can send an email to firstname.lastname@example.org.
 The team will be monitoring that email address during the conference in case you have anything that comes up.

 To watch the symposium, we will be using Zoom as our meeting platform.
-The links for the symposium will only be sent on Sunday January 15, so make sure to look for them at that time.
+The links for the symposium will only be sent on Sunday night or Monday morning, so make sure to look for them at that time.
 When you sign into Zoom, please use your full first and last name.
 Do not use nicknames or numbers.
 This is so we can ensure that only registrants are attending.
 If you use a cryptic name, you’ll be kicked back to the waiting room until you change it to your full name.

 Hardware and Software